 Cucuta Norte De Santander Department, Colombia Travel Guide

-Cúcuta is a significant place in Colombian independence, serving as the origin of General Francisco de Paula Santander, a national hero.
+Cúcuta is a major place in Colombian independence, serving as the origin of General Francisco de Paula Santander, a national hero.
 In 1821, the Congress of Cúcuta took place in Villa del Rosario, where the constitution establishing Gran Colombia was drafted.
 This happening marked a turning point in the region's political formation.

 Warm and humid tropical savannah year-round.